adityaranjan08/Uber-data-pipeline/README.md

 (venv) PS C:\Users\adity\Documents\GitHub\Uber-data-pipeline>
 ```

-Boom! 🎯 You're inside the virtual environment.
+You're inside the virtual environment.

 ---

 Let me know once this works — then we'll go to:

-Boom! 💥 That’s exactly what we wanted, Ayush — now your virtual environment is activated and ready for action.
+Boom!
+That’s exactly what we wanted, Ayush — now your virtual environment is activated and ready for action.

 ---